Frequently Asked Questions

 Do npm modules work?

-Many npm modules can be used in Membrane, but not all of them, especially if they depend on specific Node.js APIs that we don’t yet support.
-Please reach out if you find a package that fails to load due to missing functionality, we would be more than happy to implement it.
+Not all npm modules can be used in Membrane, especially if they depend on specific Node.js APIs that we don’t yet support.